AdamB-repo/2024-Break-Projects/Java-projects/Wordle/README.txt

-THIS PROJECT IS CURRENTLY IN PROGRESS AND NOT FINISHED

 This is a piece of software that aims to emulate wordle.
 It will read the words from the txt words.txt and choose a random word from it.
 Then, the user will be able to guess words and be given feedback on which guessed letters are in the correct place and which ones are in the word but not in the right place.